LaunchCodeEducation/data-analysis-curriculum/content/sql-part-2/reading/aggregation-functions/_index.md

 weight = 3
 +++

-Use the examples and links in the following tables to get familiar with the various SQL [Aggregate Functions](https://docs.microsoft.com/en-us/sql/t-sql/functions/aggregate-functions-transact-sql?view=sql-server-ver15).
+Below you will find some of the more common aggregate functions used and those that we will focus on in this class.
+You can find a more exhaustive list those functions here: [SQL Aggregate Functions](https://docs.microsoft.com/en-us/sql/t-sql/functions/aggregate-functions-transact-sql?view=sql-server-ver15).

+{{% notice blue Note "rocket" %}}
-The following examples are using the BooksDB.
+The following examples utilize the `BooksDB` database.
+{{% /notice %}}

 | **Function** | **Definition** | **Syntax** | **Value Returned** |
 |--------------|-----------------|------------|---------------------|
 | [`SUM`](https://docs.microsoft.com/en-us/sql/t-sql/functions/sum-transact-sql?view=sql-server-ver15) | Returns sum of all values or DISTINCT values. | `SELECT SUM(ratings_2) FROM BooksDB.dbo.books;` | 31108850 |
 | [`MAX`](https://docs.microsoft.com/en-us/sql/t-sql/functions/max-transact-sql?view=sql-server-ver15) | Returns the highest value. | `SELECT MAX(ratings_2) FROM BooksDB.dbo.books;` | 436802 |
 | [`MIN`](https://docs.microsoft.com/en-us/sql/t-sql/functions/min-transact-sql?view=sql-server-ver15) | Returns the lowest value. | `SELECT MIN(ratings_2) FROM BooksDB.dbo.books;` | 30 |

 ## `NULL` Functions